US, Europe step up Russia sanctions to target Putin directly

 “It was President Putin’s decision to attack Ukraine. ...
 And he is the one responsible for the war that the Russian Federation is now waging on us," Markarova told reporters at Ukraine's embassy in Washington.

-The U.S. Treasury Department was expected to release more details later Friday.
+Friday's U.S. measures block Putin and Lavrov, whom the Treasury Department's formal announcement of the sanctions described as Putin's “chief propagandist," from access to any assets within reach of U.S. officials, and bar anyone in the United States from doing business with them.
+Members of Russia's security council also were sanctioned.

-It was unclear what the practical impact on the two men would be and how important their assets in the EU were.
+It was unclear what the practical impact on the two men would be and how important their assets in Europe were.

 “I can assure you that if you got major assets and all of a sudden you can’t get hold of them, it will cost you,” said EU foreign affairs chief Josep Borrell.